 Oh, the deadliness of familiarity with Christmas truth breeds a stony heart.
-I'm telling you, you'd better respond while your heart is soft, or you'll heart will become hard and you won't have the opportunity to respond.
-Some of you have been raised in Christianity, raised in a Christian home, and you've never responded to Jesus Christ; and if you keep hardening your heart you never will.
+I'm telling you, you'd better respond while your heart is soft or you'll heart will become hard and you won't have the opportunity to respond.
+Some of you have been raised in Christianity, raised in Christian homes and you've never responded to Jesus Christ and if you keep hardening your heart you never will.

-And so said Jesus: He came into the world and the world – what? – received Him not.
-And John says, “The world was made by Him, and the world knew Him not.
-But then he says this, in the 1st chapter of John the 12th verse, "But” – now mark this, this is the turning point.
-“But as many as” – what? – “received Him, to them gave He the power to become the sons of God, even to them that believed on His name."
+And so said Jesus, He came into the world and the world what?
+Received Him not.
+And John says - the world was made by Him and the world knew Him not.
+But then he says this, in the first chapter of John the 12th verse, "But," now mark this, this is the turning point, "But as many as," what? "received Him, to them gave He the power to become the sons of God even to them that believed on His name."

 Whatever your excuse, whatever the reason you've been missing Christmas if you receive Christ and believe on Him Christmas will become a reality in your life.
 It can happen today.
 That's between you and God.
 Let's pray.